JobcenterTycoon/cookie-auto-decline/README.md

   <br>
   More and more cookie banner, consent banner and GDPR banner can't be blocked or hidden without breaking the website.
 The Addon "Cookie auto decline" solving the problem by clicking the button or setting the required cookie so the banner doesn't appear.
 The addon works in the background without the need of further interaction.<br><br>

   The addon supports many cookie banner scripts like [Contentpass](https://www.contentpass.net/de), [consentmanager.net](https://www.consentmanager.net/), [onetrust.com](https://onetrust.com/), consensu, cookiebot, privacy-mgmt.com, [usercentrics.eu](https://usercentrics.com/) and more.
-Also self made cookie banner on bigger sites like on Google, Youtube, Yahoo or Facebook are supported.
+Also self made cookie banner on many sites like on Google, Youtube, Yahoo or Facebook are supported.
 With this its possible to detect and decline the cookie banner on over 1.000.000 websites.<br>

 Note: The addon doesn't circumvent "Cookie banner paywalls".
 When there is no decline or settings button the addon will click the accept button.